Why should I enroll in the program?

 The items installed during the audit can reduce a home’s energy use by up to 5 percent.
 A typical residential customer uses 952 kilowatt-hours (kWh) per month on average.
 You may be able to save up to 600 kWh per year depending on the condition of your home and the number of improvements installed.

 The audit is only the first step — it identifies areas for efficiency improvements.
 Take action on the recommendations and you could significantly increase your comfort and savings.

 What’s in the report, and how do I get it?

-The report will be a written record of what the auditor found at your home and his recommendations for improvements.
-The report is sent a few days after your audit.
-It can be emailed or printed and mailed to you based on your request in the application.
-If you’re receiving it by email, the email will come from CakeSystems, and the subject line will say, “Your Idaho Power Home Energy Audit Report is Available.”
+The report will be a written record of what the auditor found at your home and their recommendations for improvements.
+The report will be mailed to the mailing address listed on your Idaho Power account.

 Who will do the work?

 Home performance specialists (HPSs) participating in this program have met the required professional and educational prerequisites to be certified to the highest standard in the industry.
 The designation of HPS ensures they are qualified to conduct your home performance evaluation.

 Do I have to be home at the time of service?